-This is Section 12.2 of the Imaging Resource Guide
+This is Section 11.2 of the Imaging Resource Guide.

-Vastly different results will also come from comparing in-line illumination to bright field illumination.
-Figure 2 shows a chrome on glass, positive USAF 1951 contrast target illuminated both with bright field illumination and with in-line illumination.
+Vastly different results will also come from comparing in-line illumination to backlit illumination.
+Figure 2 shows a chrome on glass, positive USAF 1951 contrast target illuminated both with bright-field illumination and with in-line illumination.

-Figure 2: Chrome on Glass USAF 1951 Resolution Target with Bright Field Illumination (Figure 2a), and In-Line Illumination (Figure 2b)
+Figure 2: Chrome on glass USAF 1951 resolution target with backlit illumination (Figure 2a), and in-line illumination (Figure 2b).

 The most immediate difference between the two types of illumination is the complete contrast reversal between the two images.
-Additionally, the defects in the target are more readily apparent in the bright field image, which, depending upon the application, can be either a positive or a negative effect.
-Interestingly, the highly reflective nature of the target yields about 10% better contrast for the in-line image when compared to the bright field image – the reason for this is explained below.
+Additionally, the defects in the target are more readily apparent in the backlit image, which, depending upon the application, can be either a positive or a negative effect.
+Interestingly, the highly reflective nature of the target yields about 10% better contrast for the in-line image when compared to the brightfield image – the reason for this is explained below.

 When to Use In-Line Illumination

 When considering using in-line illumination, it is important to understand exactly where it is applicable and where it is not.
 In-line illumination is ideal for the inspection of specular or semi-specular objects, such as semiconductor wafers or CCDs, due to the nature of the rays on the illumination path.
-Using two different telecentric lenses, one with in-line illumination and one without, images of the same CCD demonstrate the differences between bright field illumination (using a ring light) and inline illumination.
+Using two different telecentric lenses, one with in-line illumination and one with a ring light, images of the same CCD demonstrate the differences between darkfield (using a ring light) and inline illumination.
 The images are shown in Figure 3.

-Figure 3: Comparison of Brightfield Illumination (left) with In-line Illumination (right)
+Figure 3: Comparison of darkfield illumination (left) with brightfield in-line illumination (right).

 |Bright Chip on Faceplate||Dark Chip on Faceplate|

 If the CCD cover glass were to be inspected for digs or chips, in-line illumination would also be the more advantageous choice since the overall image has a much more even contrast.
-The dark chips shown using in-line illumination (a result of the light being scattered as shown in Figure 4) would appear at a much higher contrast to the busy CCD background than the chips shown in the high contrast image formed using a brightfield system, as demonstrated in Figure 3.
+The dark chips shown using in-line illumination) would appear at a much higher contrast to the busy CCD background than the chips shown in the high contrast image formed using a darkfield system, as demonstrated in Figure 3.